yinnyC/tdd-bdd-challenge/README.md

 BEW 1.2 Day 9 challenges!

-**Fork this repo to begin.**
+**Clone or fork this repo to begin.**

-## TDD Practice (70 Minutes)
+## TDD Practice

-Use the [in-class-tdd](in-class-tdd/README.md) project in this repo as a starting point.
-I recommend [forking this starter repo directly](https://github.com/droxey/tdd-bdd-challenge) to best keep track of your changes.
-Feel free to work with a partner.
+Clone the [starter repo](https://github.com/droxey/tdd-bdd-challenge) for this activity and open the code in your preferred code editor.

 **The goal is to make each test pass before the end of the class period!**